ARte-team/ARte/Evaluation.md

 - **Latency**: the product needs to be efficient, so the values computed by the sensors and the actions performed by users (also by museum’s managers) must be registered without delays.
 - **Scalability**: the whole system needs to remain performant with the increasing number of connected visitors, connected managers or registered works of art.
 - **Maintenance**: that regards either the database services and the message exchange.
 In order to satisfy every single visitor, which must have the best possible experience, the system needs to keep track of what type of artwork the users use.
+- **Cost**: the whole system doesn’t have to impact to much on museum’s expenses.
+The components has to be quite cheap and also cloud services has to be chosen looking at the best price/quality option.
+- **Compliance with standards**: the code has to respect the main standards.

 We have chosen Amazon AWS services, because they specific features and technical needs which coincide with our needs, in overspecified terms, in particular for the part of the MQTT message broker.